|AMS Climate Studies Course Information|

 Q. Is the course suitable to be offered as a lab science course?

 A. The current-data aspect has been proven to heighten student interest and extends learning because other climate variables may be considered along with the specific topic of the lesson.
-The Weekly Climate News is available each week when the course is offered and a variety of current climatic data products are linked from the Course Website.
+The Weekly Climate News is available each week when the course is offered and a variety of current climatic data products are linked from the RealTime Climate Portal.
 In lab settings, the real-time analysis offers the ability to fashion additional exercises around current climate data that connect to the weekly news files and investigations.

 Q. What kind of background does the instructor need to offer the course?